Yawer091/vibrant-coding-1234/SASS/readme.md

 The repository contains a clone of the FIGMA landing page.
 The landing page mimics the design, layout, and functionalities of the original website.
 This project is for practice purposes and does not have a commercial use.

 ### Key Features
-- *Company portfolio*: stats of client and projects.
+- *Company Portfolio*: Statistics of client and projects.
-- *Project Processing*: from development to deliver
+- *Project Processing*: From 'Development' to 'Deliver'
 - *Customer Relationship Management*
-- *Project stats*: number of tech Stack, project accuracy, project base price
+- *Project Statistics*: Working on number of Tech Stack, Project Accuracy, Project Base Price
-- *Services*: Frontend, Backend , Cloud ,AWS.
+- *Services*: Frontend, Backend, Cloud, AWS
 - *Project Showcase*
-- *Project Tech stack stats*:
+- *Project Tech Stack Statistics*
-- *Contact us*
+- *Contact Us*